Tantalum pentoxide: Structure and properties

 The crystal structure of tantalum pentoxide has been the matter of some debate.
 The bulk material is disordered, being either amorphous or polycrystalline; with single crystals being difficult to grow.
 As such Xray crystallography has largely been limited to powder diffraction, which provides less structural information.

 At least 2 polymorphs are known to exist.
 A low temperature form, known as L- or β-Ta_{2}O_{5}, and the high temperature form known as H- or α-Ta_{2}O_{5}.
 The transition between these two forms is slow and reversible; taking place between 1000 and 1360 °C, with a mixture of structures existing at intermediate temperatures.
 The structures of both polymorphs consist of chains built from octahedral TaO_{6} and pentagonal bipyramidal TaO_{7} polyhedra sharing opposite vertices; which are further joined by edge-sharing.
 The overall crystal system is orthorhombic in both cases, with the space group of β-Ta_{2}O_{5} being identified as Pna2 by single crystal X-ray diffraction.

 A high pressure form (Z-Ta_{2}O_{5}) has also been reported, in which the Ta atoms adopt a 7 coordinate geometry to give a monoclinic structure (space group C2).

 Purely amorphous tantalum pentoxide has a similar local structure to the crystalline polymorphs, built from TaO_{6} and TaO_{7} polyhedra, while the molten liquid phase has a distinct structure based on lower coordination polyhedra, mainly TaO_{5} and TaO_{6}.

 The difficulty in forming material with a uniform structure has led to variations in its reported properties.
 Like many metal oxides Ta_{2}O_{5} is an insulator and its band gap has variously been reported as being between 3.8 and 5.3 eV, depending on the method of manufacture.
 In general the more amorphous the material the greater its observed band gap.

 These observed values are significantly higher than those predicted by computational chemistry (2.3 - 3.8 eV).

 Its dielectric constant is typically about 25 although values of over 50 have been reported.
-In general tantalum pentoxide is considered to be a high-k dielectric material.
+In general tantalum pentoxide is considered to be a high-κ dielectric material.